"Chicken soup with egg sauce" English

 It is winter time and there is nothing better than a hot chicken soup made in the traditional Greek way!

 "Kotosoupa" in Greek refers to traditional chicken soup made usually with a rich "avgolemono" sauce (egg-lemon sauce) and rice.

-Soups are known in every culture around the world but the avgolemono sauce is what differentiate this Greek chicken soup from the others.
+Soups are known in every culture around the world, but the avgolemono sauce is what differentiates this Greek chicken soup from the others.
 A bowl of chicken soup with a silky avgolemono sauce makes for an example of the perfect comfort food.

 Just like Giagia's (“giagia” = grandmother) home cooking!

 - 1 chicken, whole with the bones*

 *only chicken breast could also be used in that recipe with the result being as delicious as with the other way.